Greenland

 Red Island

 Thankfully, we sailed away from the hungry mosquitoes and further into the sound.
-We floated along, our lives supported by the vessel, Donna Wood, and her crew.
-We are far away from human civilization.
-We saw one or two seabirds and no other life besides ourselves all day.
-The waterway narrowed, and we sailed on calm clear waters, the cliffs reflected perfectly like mountainous inkblots.
-We were mesmerized by the beauty.
-Ahead of us lay a place called iceberg city, a place where bergs get caught in shallow water.
-We headed towards Red Island on zodiacs, making our way through a maze of giant bergs.
-We heard booms as pieces of ice cracked and fell from towering cliffs of swirling white and blue ice.
-Each piece was fashioned by water and wind into unique shapes.
-We spotted familiar objects in their shapes floating like a frozen Thanksgiving Day parade.
-Suddenly, one of the giants started to roll as its top half became heavier.
-In seconds it spun over.
-The thing was the size of a bus.
+We floated along, our lives supported by the vessel, Donna Wood, and her crew, far from human civilization.
+We saw only one or two seabirds and no other life besides ourselves all day.
+The waterway narrowed, and we sailed on calm, clear waters, the cliffs reflected perfectly like mountainous inkblots.
+Mesmerized by the beauty, we approached a place called Iceberg City, where bergs get caught in shallow water.
+We headed towards Red Island on Zodiacs, navigating a maze of giant bergs.
+We heard booms as pieces cracked and fell from towering cliffs of swirling white and blue ice, each fashioned by water and wind into unique shapes.
+We spotted familiar objects among them, floating like a frozen Thanksgiving Day parade.
+Suddenly, one of the giants began to roll as its top half grew heavier; in seconds, it spun over - a behemoth the size of a bus.

-We landed and climbed up Red Island which is a northern counterpart to Uluru in Australia.
-We looked down at the bay of ghostly, jewel-like bergs.
-Before our eyes, a berg cracked then crumbled into pieces as it exploded, sending waves to jostle the giants all around.
-On the spongy land we found the shells of goose eggs and a few feathers.
-All the birds were gone.
-Our ship lay in the mill pond of the sound below us.
-Tomorrow we aim to keep going through the ice, although there may be too much broken ice to continue and we may have to turn back.
+We landed and climbed Red Island, which is a northern counterpart to Uluru in Australia.
+We looked down at the bay filled with ghostly, jewel-like bergs.
+Before our eyes, a berg cracked, then crumbled into pieces as it exploded, sending waves to jostle the giants all around.
+On the spongy land, we found goose eggshells and a few feathers; all the birds were gone.
+Our ship lay in the millpond of the sound below us.
+Tomorrow, we aim to continue through the ice, although excessive broken ice might force us to turn back.

 Rødefjord